Azure-Samples/azure-search-performance-testing/README.md

 # Load Testing Pipeline with JMeter, ACI and Terraform

-This project is a load testing pipeline for Azure Cognitive Search that leverages [Apache JMeter](https://jmeter.apache.org/) as an open source load and performance testing tool and [Terraform](https://www.terraform.io/) to dynamically provision and destroy the required infrastructure on Azure.
+This pipeline helps to load test Azure Cognitive Search, it leverages [Apache JMeter](https://jmeter.apache.org/) as an open source load and performance testing tool and [Terraform](https://www.terraform.io/) to dynamically provision and destroy the required infrastructure on Azure.
+The JMeter workers and controller are hosted in Azure Container Instances (ACI) to allow VNET injection and Private Endpoint scenarios too.

 Note: This is a fork from [this original repo](https://github.com/Azure-Samples/jmeter-aci-terraform) customized for Azure Cognitive Search (ACS) REST API and syntax.
-It works with public facing IPs ACS and also with Private Endpoint ACS for private vnet scenarios where no public IP is exposed.

 ## Key concepts